How to Get to Lake District

-Travel to the Lake District by road
+How to Get to Lake District by road

 The M6 motorway runs to the east of the Lake District.
 Exit the motorway at Junction 36, then follow the A590 for the south of the Lake District.
 Junction 40 and route A66 or A592 will take you to the north.
 From London and the South East, the journey takes approximately six hours.
 From Manchester, it will be one and a half hours, and two hours from York depending on traffic.

-Travel to the Lake District by train
+Travel to Lake District by Coach

-Travel to the Lake District by plane
+Travelling to Lake District by plane

-The nearest airports to the Lake District are Manchester Airport to the south and Glasgow Airport to the north.
+The nearest main airports to the Lake District are Manchester Airport to the south and Glasgow Airport to the north.
 There is a rail service at Manchester Airport with services to local stations such as Kendal, Staveley and Windermere.
 Manchester and Glasgow Airport both have domestic connections from London, Edinburgh and Bristol.